The common

 reports of the deaths of 1950 cats and 2200 dogs.

-known as renal failure.
+known as kidney failure.
 There are two types of kidney problem, chronic

 kidney disease (CKD, the primary subject of this website) and